ChildMindInstitute/mindlogger-backend/docs/configuration.rst

 Each available thread uses up some additional memory and requires internal socket or handle resources.
-The exact amount of memory and resources is dependent on the host operating system and the types of queries made to Girder.
+The exact amount of memory and resources is dependent on the host operating system and the types of queries made to girderformindlogger.
 As one benchmark from an Ubuntu server, each additional available but unused connection requires roughly 25 kb of memory.
 If all connections are serving notification streams, each uses around 50 kb of memory.